jacktasia/java-repl/README.md

 java-repl
 =========

-javarepl is an experimental REPL for Java.
+java-repl is an experimental REPL for Java.

 Why?
 ----